2022 Public Sector Tender Thresholds

 The table below shows the new thresholds for 2022, including and excluding VAT:

 Read our guide on finding public sector tenders.
 It explains how to use the Find a Tender Service (FTS), Contracts Finder and other public-sector procurement portals to find tenders.

 How are Contract Values Calculated and What are the Problems?

 This is a simple enough question but one which some struggle with.
 Many people look at contracts in annual terms; that is logical as we budget annually.
 But, in the past, this has been used, whether intentionally or not, as a ploy to get around complying with the requirements of the regulations.
-See the example of the NHS manager who manipulated contract values to fraudulently award contracts to a friendly ICT supplier.

 Therefore the rules have been tightened to cover this and now contract values are based on the whole-life cost.